alicehillier/rainforest-cafe/README.md

 #### **Frequent Visitor Goal**

--	I want to see if there is a loyalty scheme
--	I want to subscribe to the newsletter for special offers and discounts
+-	I want to see if there is a loyalty scheme and subscribe to the newsletter for special offers and discounts
 -	I want to visit the restaurant’s social media profiles to find new offers
 -	I want to know if there are new additions to the menu
 -	I want to know if I can buy any of the restaurant’s products to cook at home